craigsketchley/SeqAlignJS/README.md

 ```

 Supplied to `SeqAlign.js` is the `local` command, this tells it to complete a local sequence alignment.
 Next are the two FASTA format files containing the 2 sequences to be aligned, `input/PRTN200a input/PRTN200b`.
 The `-m /src/scoringMatrices/BLOSUM62` options indicates a scoring matrix to be used. `-O -5` specifies a gap opening cost of -5 and `-C -2` a gap continuing cost of -2 for alignment scoring.

+Please use `--help` or `-h` for more information on other commands.

 ## Testing